ecetsn/Implementing-Signal-Protocol/README.md

     ```

 ### Usage
-To use the Secure Chat System, follow the guidelines provided in the documentation.
+To use the Signal Protocol, follow the guidelines provided in the documentation.

 ### Configuration
 No additional configuration is required for basic usage.
 Advanced users can explore configuration options in the settings file.

 ### Contributing
 I welcome contributions to enhance the Signal Protocol.
-If you have suggestions, bug reports, or code contributions, please follow our Contribution Guidelines.
+If you have suggestions, bug reports, or code contributions, mail me.
+- ece.tosun@sabanciuniv.edu

 ### License
 This project is licensed under the MIT License.